rabbibotton/clog/README.md

 which can be local, or remote over the web.

-CLOG is developed with ECL and SBCL, it is tested fairly regulary on Linux, Windows, Rasberry Pi (running Ubuntu), M1 and Intel Mac.
+CLOG is developed with ECL and SBCL, it is tested fairly regulary on Linux, Windows, Android, Rasperry Pi, and Mac.
 It should in theory work out of the box on any system with Quicklisp (although you could hand install) and CLACK (easily switched out and the ecl Android/iPhone branch for example doesn't use).